kubescape/kubescape.io/docs/docs/getting-started.md

 # Getting started with Kubescape

-Kubescape can run as a command line tool on a client, as an operator inside a cluster, as part of your CI/CD process, or more.
+Kubescape can be used as a command line tool, as an operator inside a cluster, as part of a CI/CD process, or in many more places.

-The best way to get started with Kubescape is to download it to the machine you use to manage your Kubernetes cluster.
+The easiest way to get started with Kubescape is to download it to the machine you use to manage your Kubernetes cluster.

 ## Install Kubescape